 See the impact of Lunch at the Library 2017 (infographic)

-Click on the infographic link to see the impact of California’s 2017 public library summer meals programs.
+Click on the infographic link above to see the impact of California’s 2017 public library summer meals programs.
 The file can be downloaded to help you demonstrate the value of serving summer meals in public libraries.

 Families who participate in Lunch at the Library programs know they can get help and essential resources at the library: